Crossroads of the Adriatic Tour

 The pink building in Preseren Square is the Franciscan Church of St. Mary.

-Franciscan monastery is attached.
+A Franciscan monastery is attached.
+The cream colored

 building with a glass awning is the Galerija Emporium, a department